 - Add 2-4 lbs. of frozen, seasoned chicken wings.
 For 2 lbs. or less, you can just use 1/2 cup of water.

-- Cook manually on HIGH for 5 minutes.
+- Cook manually on HIGH for 10 minutes for fresh and 15 minutes for frozen.

 - Remove the chicken wings, baste and/or season with your favourite dry rub or sauce, and broil in the oven for 7 minutes or so on each side until crispy.